How WEIRD is Usable Privacy and Security Research? (Extended Version): Our Detailed Screening and Coding Rules

-Table~\ref{table:Codebook-topics} presents a simplified codebook of research topics and corresponding representative papers. ``Overall'' includes studies that investigate users' perceptions, attitudes, and behaviors toward a wide range of technologies and threats related to security and privacy, without focusing on specific technologies or threats.
-It also includes studies that choose a specific population (e.g., elderly, children, immigrants, journalists, and visually impaired). ``Access control and privacy preferences'' includes studies that investigate users' privacy concerns and preferences related to their data, and their practices and preferences related to the control over their data. ``Authentication'' includes studies that investigate the security and usability of authentication technologies including authentication support technologies. ``Vulnerability/malware/incident response'' includes studies that investigate response skills, practices, and experiences regarding vulnerabilities and incidents.
-It also includes studies that investigate the usability of support tools for responding to threats and incidents.
-Most studies on these topics focus on experts (e.g., developers, system administrators, and security experts).
-In addition, studies that focus on non-experts' response to and experience of malware, such as OS update practices, are also included. ``Privacy abuse'' includes studies that investigate the impact of threats to user privacy.
-In particular, it includes studies that investigate victims' (survivors') concerns, defense practices and experiences, and attackers' (abusers') approaches. ``Social engineering'' includes studies that investigate users' susceptibility to social engineering and defense practices.
-It also includes studies that investigate the effectiveness of countermeasures against social engineering (e.g., warnings and education). ``Privacy-enhancing technologies'' includes studies that investigate users' (mis)perceptions and usage of privacy-enhancing technologies (e.g., VPNs, Tor, private browsing, ad-blockers, and E2E-encrypted messaging apps). ``Other'' is anything that is not explicitly included in studies targeting the technologies and threats listed above, for example, mobile payments, toxic contents on social media, adversarial attacks (e.g., insertion of malicious commands into personal assistants), and so on.
+Table~\ref{table:Codebook-topics} presents a simplified codebook of research topics and corresponding representative papers. \begin{itemize} \item ``Overall'' includes studies that investigate users' perceptions, attitudes, and behaviors toward a wide range of technologies related to security and privacy, without focusing on specific technologies. \item ``Access control and privacy preferences'' includes studies that investigate users' privacy concerns, preferences, and practices related to their data and evaluate the usability of privacy control tools. \item ``Authentication'' includes studies that investigate the security and usability of authentication technologies and the support tools. \item ``Vulnerability/malware/incident response'' includes studies that investigate response skills and practices regarding vulnerabilities and incidents, and evaluate the usability of the support tools. \item ``Privacy abuse'' includes studies that investigate the threats to user privacy, e.g., survivors' defense practices and concerns, and abusers' approaches. \item ``Social engineering'' includes studies that investigate users' susceptibility to social engineering and defense practices.
+It also includes studies that investigate the effectiveness of the countermeasures (e.g., warnings). \item ``Privacy-enhancing technologies'' includes studies that investigate users' (mis)conceptions and usage of privacy-enhancing technologies (e.g., VPNs and E2EE). \item ``Other'' includes any studies that focus on technologies or threats other than those listed above, e.g., adversarial attacks (e.g., insertion of malicious commands into personal assistants). \end{itemize}